Skip to contents

 q

-num, p value threshold for including spectral variable in the updated reference
+Numeric.
+P-value threshold for including spectral variables when updating the reference region.

 idx.refSpec